pydantic/logfire/docs/testing.md

-# Testing with LogFire
+# Testing with Logfire

 You may want to check that your API is logging the data you expect, that spans correctly track the work they wrap, etc.
 This can often be difficult, including with Python's built in logging and OpenTelemetry's SDKs.

-Logfire makes it very easy to test the emitted logs and spans using the utilities in the `logfire.testing` module.
+Logfire makes it very easy to test the emitted logs and spans using the utilities in the [`logfire.testing`][logfire.testing] module.
 This is what Logfire uses internally to test itself as well.

 Here's an example of a pytest fixture that lets you assert against all captured logs/spans: